anubhavsrivastava/axios-api-profiler/README.md

 ## Profiling info

-API profilong is only for time.
+API profiling is only for time.
 This includes time taken by axios to process the request and network time.

 ## Install